gopherjs/gopherjs/compiler/internal/dce/README.md

 The following is the logic behind the DCE mechanism.
-Not all of the following is used since some conditions are difficult to determine even with a lot of additional information.
+Not all of the following is used since some conditions are difficult to determine even with a lot of additional information, and because GopherJS stores some additional information making some parts of DCE unnecessary.
 To ensure that the JS output is fully functional, we bias the DCE towards things being alive.
 We'd rather keep something we don't need than remove something that is needed.

 ### Package